-All cash and cash equivalents are held with one financial institution in the Bahamas.
+All cash and cash equivalents are held with one financial institution, which has an A credit rating, in the Bahamas.
 The regulatory deposits are held with one financial institution in the Bahamas on behalf of the Bahamian Insurance Regulator.
 All reinsurance recoverable balances are recoverable from large reputable reinsurers.